ramiloif/worker-versioning/README.md

   [1.0]               1.0  true
 ```

-There is only one version set for this task-queue ant that's the default.
+There is only one version set for this task-queue and that's the default.

 After we start worker2 we'll see the following result:
 ```